lerna-ai/lerna-sdk/USAGE.md

 > NOTE:
 >
-> To use the Library inside the activity's lifecycle with foreground service enabled you can add this line inside `onDestroy()` method of the activity.
+> To use the Library inside the activity's lifecycle with foreground service enabled, you can add this line inside `onDestroy()` method of the activity.
 >
 > ```bash
 > override fun onDestroy() {